wannesm/dotsandboxes/README.md

 ![Screenshot of Dots and Boxes](https://people.cs.kuleuven.be/wannes.meert/dotsandboxes/screenshot.png?v=2)

-This template is part of the course "Machine Learning: Project" (KU Leuven, Faculty of engineering, Department of Computer Science, [DTAI research group](https://dtai.cs.kuleuven.be)).
+This setup is part of the course "Machine Learning: Project" (KU Leuven, Faculty of engineering, Department of Computer Science, [DTAI research group](https://dtai.cs.kuleuven.be)).